zhen9910/rust-sdk/examples/README.md

 The client examples demonstrate different ways to connect to MCP servers.

+Before running the examples, ensure you have `uv` installed.
+You can find the installation instructions [here](https://github.com/astral-sh/uv).

 ### Available Examples

 You can run the examples in two ways: